Evan Jenne

-Evan Boyd Jenne (born September 4, 1977) is an American Democratic politician who has served as a member of the Florida House of Representatives, representing the 99th District, which includes most of Hollywood in southern Broward County, since 2014.
+Evan Boyd Jenne (born September 4, 1977) is an American Democratic politician who had served as a member of the Florida House of Representatives, representing the 99th District, which included most of Hollywood in southern Broward County, from 2014 to 2022.
 Previously, Jenne represented the 100th District, which stretched from Dania Beach to Pembroke Pines in southern Broward County, from 2006 to 2012.
 Jenne has been co-leader under Broward colleague Bobby DuBose as House minority leader for the 2020–2022 Legislature.

 History

 Jenne was born in Hollywood to Kenneth Jenne II and Caroline Jenne, who later divorced.
 His father served as a Broward County Commissioner, State Senator, and as the Sheriff of Broward County.

 Evan Jenne attended the Florida State University, where he graduated with a degree in political science in 1999, and then a Master of Public Administration in 2002.